Central Ohio's Award Winning

 Help keep LIVE THEATRE ALIVE... make a donation

-Donations are tax deductible to the extent allow by law
+Donations are tax deductible to the extent allowed by law

 Evolution Theatre Inc. is a 501(c)3 non-profit organization

 From all of us at Evolution Theatre Company,

 A Point of Diminishing Returns by Cory Skurdal

 Ulysses McKinley Rutherford Harding Garfield Hayes III, a venerable but clueless Ohio politician, is hot on the campaign trail, and busily shaking hands, kissing babies, and seeking votes.
 Unfortunately, for this particular stump speech, Ulysses has chosen the wrong venue and the wrong audience.
 And when Ulysses decides to abandon his prepared remarks and speak from his heart, he and the event have nowhere to go but down.

 Alexander the Great in Love and War by Amy Drake